Career Advice

 Get a lawyer

 Whether you decide to take legal action or not is up to you.
-But no matter what you end up choosing, it is highly recommended to meet with a lawyer so that you have a clear idea of what all of your options are.
+But no matter what you choose, it is highly recommended to meet with a lawyer so that you have a clear idea of your options.

-Depending on what exactly happened, you may be able to receive some type of compensation if you were injured at work, which could be a great help if you have a lot of medical bills to pay, or if your injury prevents you from doing your job.
-Consider hiring a workplace injury lawyer if you want to learn more about this.
+Depending on what exactly happened, you may be able to receive some compensation if you were injured at work, which could be a great help if you have a lot of medical bills to pay or if your injury prevents you from doing your job.
+Consider hiring a workplace injury lawyer to learn more about this.

 Seek medical attention

-Regardless of whether your injury is a workplace injury or not, the fact remains that it is an injury, which means that it most likely requires medical attention.
+Whether your injury is a workplace injury or not, it is an injury, which most likely requires medical attention.

 Gather evidence

-As mentioned, if you do decide to pursue legal action, you should gather as much evidence of your workplace injury as possible, because these types of cases can be hard to win without solid proof, as they can turn into a he said she said type of situation.
+As mentioned, if you decide to pursue legal action, you should gather as much evidence of your workplace injury as possible because these types of cases can be hard to win without solid proof, as they can turn into a he-said-she-said situation.

-Video footage is always great if you need evidence, but if this isn’t an option, you should use everything you have at your disposal.
+Video footage is always great if you need evidence, but if this isn’t an option, you should use everything you have.
 For example, most businesses pride themselves on workplace communication, so you may be able to find emails or texts proving that you were injured at work.

 Look after your mental health